zicameau/OpenGD-AI-Project/docs/LINUX_SUPPORT_PROGRESS.md

 5. [x] Fixed build errors to ensure compatibility with Linux
 6. [x] Added detection for uncompressed level data
 7. [x] Added format-specific parsing for XML and JSON level data
+8. [x] Added proper header declarations for all new functions

 ### Next Steps
 - [ ] Test with various level formats and compression types